At a Glance

 Use Private Browsing Methods

-Various browsers like Chrome, Safari and FireFox allow users to browse in incognito mode.
+Browsers like Chrome, Edge, Safari, and Firefox allow users to browse in incognito mode.

 Incognito mode makes your browsing private by setting your “profile” to certain standard data points.
 These data points are part of your fingerprint, so, since many people use the same “profile” settings, the fingerprints look similar.